 You asked, and we listened . . .
-The owner of these cars has graciously agreed to extend their stay with us until the fall!
+The owner of these cars has graciously agreed to extend their stay with us!

 One is the very FIRST DeLorean DMC-12 Prototype car from 1976, and the other is a 1981 Delorean DMC-12 Coupe production model.
 Having the two available side by side gives you the opportunity to see the differences and enjoy a double dose of these iconic automobiles!